 - are more likely to face discrimination when trying to access healthcare services.

-That said, the launch of the standard resulted in considerable public debate – not all positive, and very little about health inequalities itself which led to a long period of campaigning by LGBTQ+ groups.
+That said, the launch of the standard resulted in considerable public debate – not all positive, and very little about health inequalities itself which led to a long period of campaigning by LGBT+ groups.
 Below are examples of some of the headlines from major news outlets in the UK.

 The value of public debate